 As Gustavo tells it, they located the tortoise, and he thought they would devise a plan to rescue it, but, Captain Johnathan, followed by another crew member, just jumped in and swam to it.
 Gustavo shouted to the captain, “I thought we were going to make a plan!”
 I wish I had recorded it when he was retelling the story, it was hysterical!

-The following day we visited Puerto Egas and Buccaneers Cove on Santiago Island.
+The following day, we visited Puerto Egas and Buccaneers Cove on Santiago Island.
 Puerto Egas had a sandy beach and black lava where we saw many marine iguanas and sea lions hanging out and sunning themselves.
 In addition, we saw several very large green sea turtle nests.
 Afterward, we re-boarded our ship and went to a different area of the island to snorkel, where we were fortunate enough to see a Galapagos Penguin.
-He was gracious enough to put on a show for us right in front of my camera!
+He was gracious enough to put on a show for us right before my camera!
 Check out the video below.

 On Day 6, we returned to Puerto Ayora, which we had visited for three days before our cruise.
 Despite being familiar with the place, we were able to explore more attractions, including the Charles Darwin Research Station and El Manzanillo Tortoise Ranch.
 Not only did we witness the giant tortoises, but we also savored lunch while enjoying a cultural dance performance.
 We also had ample time for shopping and shared our recommendations with fellow passengers before returning to our ship.

 On our last full day, we had the opportunity to climb Prince Phillip’s Steps and visit Genovesa Island.
-Here we took a two-hour nature hike where we were able to view all types of Galapagos wildlife.
+Here, we took a two-hour nature hike to view all the Galapagos wildlife.
 As we reached the top, we were greeted by a seabird colony of Nazca and Red-footed Boobies.
 On the winding trail through the Palo Santo forest, we saw many other types of birds, including juveniles still in the nest.
-These birds included Galapagos Doves, Mockingbirds, and Short-eared Owls, among others.
+These birds included Galapagos Doves, Mockingbirds, and Short-eared Owls.
 One particular;y interesting occurrence happened when one of the small birds was attracted to the camera lens of one of our shipmates.
 The bird flew in and out of the lens hood as we all stood there in awe.
 It was quite a sight to see!
 Unfortunately, the camera couldn’t focus on an object that close, but we did get pictures of the bird in the lens!
 This was one of the main highlights of the trip.

 This morning, we had the option of one final nature hike at 7 AM!
 A few people went, but most preferred to sleep a little later and pack for home.
 After an early breakfast, we saw a final presentation on the Galapagos, followed by a movie of our trip made by Gustavo.
-Then, they gave us each a flash drive containing pictures of the trip and a copy of the movie.
+Then, they gave us each a flash drive containing pictures and video of the trip.
 Afterward, at the request of our shipmates, we headed to the upper deck for a group photo, which is what you see below.
 Finally, it was time to depart.
 Some were going directly home, and others were going to spend a day in Quito, the capital of Ecuador, before flying home.
 We had other plans, though.
-We would spend the next two days n Quito, then head up into the Andes mountains for two more days.
+We would spend the next two days in Quito, then head up into the Andes mountains for two more days.
 I’ll share more about that in another post.
 It was certainly the trip of a lifetime, and we highly recommend this trip to anyone who loves nature and wildlife.

 Safe travels!!